Swirrl/imd_mapper/README.md

 ## How we built it

-We're writing a series of blog on the [Learn Linked Data blog](http://learnlinkeddata.com/articles/lets-make-a-linked-data-app-mapping-imd-stats), to explain the process we went through to build this.
+We're writing a series of articles on the [Learn Linked Data blog](http://learnlinkeddata.com/articles/lets-make-a-linked-data-app-mapping-imd-stats), to explain the process we went through to build this.

 ## License